JimDuggan/SDMR/README.md

 ![](https://images.springer.com/sgw/books/medium/9783319340418.jpg "")

+With [Springer's MyCopy](http://www.springer.com/gp/products/books/mycopy), students and researchers can order their own personal, printed copy (or an eBook format) for 24.99 includes shipping and handling.
+This unique service is available to Institutions who have purchased one or more Springer eBook collections.

-The text book is available  (in a number of formats) through the following links.
+The text book is also available  (in a number of formats) through the following links.

 * View on Springer [System Dynamics Modeling with R](http://www.springer.com/us/book/9783319340418 "View on Springer")

 * View on Amazon [System Dynamics Modeling with R](https://www.amazon.co.uk/System-Dynamics-Modeling-Lecture-Networks/dp/3319340417/ref=sr_1_1?s=books&ie=UTF8&qid=1465684713&sr=1-1&keywords=system+dynamics+modeling+with+r "View on Springer")

 ---